-68. Government officials may play a key role in preventing and mitigating disputes.
-However, the fear of incurring liability for their action (for example, charges of corruption) may impede their engagement in full.
-They may refrain from taking necessary decisions and attempting to prevent disputes.

-69. In some jurisdictions, government officials are not held accountable for any act performed or omission made in connection with dispute prevention and mitigation, except in the case of wilful misconduct or gross negligence.
-Offering such protection reassures their cooperation and full engagement in dispute prevention and mitigation.
+- 65. Government officials may play a key role in preventing and mitigating disputes.
+However, the perceived risk of incurring liability for their action (for example, charges of corruption) may impede their engagement in full.
+They may refrain from taking necessary decisions and attempting to prevent disputes. - 66.
+In some jurisdictions, government officials are not held accountable for any act performed or omission made in connection with dispute prevention and mitigation, except in the case of wilful misconduct or gross negligence.
+In the United States of America, government officials are generally protected from liability for actions taken within the scope of their official duties, except in cases of wilful misconduct or gross negligence.
+74 Offering such protection could reassure their cooperation and full engagement in dispute prevention and mitigation.
+75